 Hazardous voltage, current, and energy levels are present inside any component that has this label attached.
 There are no serviceable parts inside these components.
+If you suspect a problem with one of these parts, contact a service technician.

-- Ensure that the ac power switch on the power supply you are installing is in the Off position. - 2.
-Install the power supply in the expansion unit. - Slide the power supply into the expansion unit.
-Be sure the lever is pulled straight out as you slide the power supply into the expansion unit. - Close the lever until the pull-ring latch locks in place.
+- 1. Ensure that the ac power switch on the power supply you are installing is in the Off position. - 2.
+Install the power supply in the expansion unit. - a.
+Slide the power supply into the expansion unit.
+Be sure the lever is pulled straight out as you slide the power supply into the expansion unit. - b.
+Close the lever until the pull-ring latch locks in place.
 Make sure the lever locks into place in the expansion-unit chassis. - 3.
 Wrap the clamp around the power cord approximately 20 cm (8 in.) from the power supply connection end. - 4.
 Attach the power supply nut and tighten it securely. - 5.
 Connect the power cord to the power supply.

-- 6. Plug the supply power cord into a properly grounded electrical outlet.7.
+- 6. Plug the supply power cord into a properly grounded electrical outlet. - 7.
 Turn the power supply switch to the On position.

-Working with hot-swap ESM boards: When replacing an ESM board, remember to do the following:
+Working with hot-swap ESM boards: When

+replacing an ESM board, remember to do the following:

 - Check the software documentation provided with your system for instructions on ESM board failure-recovery procedures.
-Follow the steps provided in the software documentation before continuing to step 2. - Label each cable to ensure that all cables are properly reconnected to the new ESM board. - Label the GBICs when you remove them.
-You must install the GBICs in the same positions on the new ESM board. - Remove the GBICs and FC cables from the failed ESM board.
+Follow the steps provided in the software documentation before continuing to step 2. - 2.
+Label each cable to ensure that all cables are properly reconnected to the new ESM board. - Label the GBICs when you remove them.
+You must install the GBICs in the same positions on the new ESM board. - 4.
+Remove the GBICs and FC cables from the failed ESM board.